-On July 30, 2012, we received a "Green Light" letter from the SBA inviting us to proceed with an application for a second SBIC license.
-If approved, the additional SBIC license is expected to provide us with an incremental source of long-term debt capital.
+On October 15, 2012, we submitted an application to the SBA for a second SBIC license, after receiving a "Green Light" letter from the SBA on July 30, 2012, allowing us to proceed with such an application.
 We have received no assurances from the SBA that our application for a second license will be approved, or of the timeframe in which we would receive a license in the event that our application is approved by the SBA.
-If we are approved by the SBA for a second SBIC license, the maximum amount of SBA debentures that we may have outstanding under both of our SBIC licenses cannot exceed \$225.0 million.

-On July 31, 2012, the Board declared a quarterly dividend of \$0.38 per share payable on September 25, 2012 to stockholders of record as of September 11, 2012.
+On October 29, 2012, our board of directors declared a quarterly dividend of \$0.38 per share payable on December 21, 2012 to stockholders of record as of December 7, 2012.